 What are you good at?
 What do you usually get compliments on?
 What excites you so much to the point where you are keen on learning that skill?

 Is your topic very popular?
 Is it highly searched for?
 For example, self-development, happiness, fashion, beauty, makeup, healthy living, workouts, home organizing, home decor, DIY renovations, personal finance, budgeting, money matters, business, tech, marketing, etc. are popular topics that get searched for every single day!
-There are many more topics that get searched by people every second!
+If you do your research, you’ll realize that there are many more topics that get searched by people every second!

 A List of Profitable Blog Niches